browserengineering/book/book/animations.md

         return rect
 ```

-Now we can make a surface with the right size:
+These bounds can then be used to make a surface with the right size.
+Note that
+we're creating a surface just big enough to store the items in this composited
+layer.
+This reduces how much GPU memory we need.

 ``` {.python}
 class CompositedLayer: